-54R.S.A.
+54 R.S.A.
 1980, c.
 M-9.

-55In Hubar v.
+55 In Hubar v.
 Barron (1993), 45 R.F.L.
 (3d) 224 at 224, the Alberta Court of Appeal held that: "[O]nce a valid petition for divorce has been issued in Alberta, s.
 3(2) of the Matrimonial Property Act permits the commencement of a matrimonial property action. . . .
 The subsequent striking out of the petition for divorce . . . does not in our view prevent the respondent from proceeding with her matrimonial property action."

-56This list is a quote from McLeod & Mamo, Matrimonial Property Law in Canada (Toronto: Carswell) at A-5.
+56 This list is a quote from McLeod & Mamo, Matrimonial Property Law in Canada (Toronto: Carswell) at A-5.

-(b) the last joint habitual residence of the spouses was in Alberta,

-(c) the spouses have not established a joint habitual residence since the time of marriage but the habitual residence of each of them at the time of marriage was in Alberta.

-(2) Notwithstanding subsection (1), if a petition is issued under the Divorce Act (Canada) in Alberta, the petitioner or the respondent may apply for a matrimonial property order.
+- (a) the habitual residence of both spouses is in Alberta, whether or not the spouses are living together, - (b) the last joint habitual residence of the spouses was in Alberta. - (c) the spouses have not established a joint habitual residence since the time of marriage but the habitual residence of each of them at the time of marriage was in Alberta. - (2) Notwithstanding subsection (1), if a petition is issued under the Divorce Act (Canada) in Alberta, the petitioner or the respondent may apply for a matrimonial property order.